Home

 Safety Tips

 The tablets should be kept and stored at room temperature.
-Never adjust your Wellbutrin dosage without first consulting with your doctor.
+Never adjust your dosage without first consulting with your doctor.
 Never skip or take a double Wellbutrin dose.
 Always take this medication as prescribed under the supervision of a medical professional.

 Back From Wellbutrin Dosage To Wellbutrin